DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5628466
 ```

 I set up a prediction variable 'pred', that was set up as a response type since I wanted to see the fitted values (since the residual values wouldn't help me narrow this down into 2 categories).
 Then, I needed to round the fitted variables so that I have either a 0 or 1.
 While I  could change my results variable to a binary, numeric variable, I left it as it is since I know that 0 is "L" and 1 is "W".
-I'll also note that I predicted the model on my test set instead of dtest, since I'll leave dtest how it is so that I havea way to compare the results (recall that test is dtest without the labels).
-Once everything has been set up correclty, I ran a table to check my results.
-First, I looked at the recall ('recal') to see that it is 0.759 - which is not bad actually.
+I'll also note that I predicted the model on my test set instead of dtest, since I'll leave dtest how it is so that I have a way to compare the results (recall that test is dtest without the labels).
+Once everything has been set up correctly, I ran a table to check my results.
+First, I looked at the recall ('recal') to see that it is 0.759 - which is not bad.
 However, as most data scientists understand, having a good recall doesn't mean that the model is any good.
 On the flip side of that, the recall for the "L" category is only 0.339.
 Looking at the precision (again for wins), we only see 0.567.
 Even worse, our accuracy for the entire model is only 56.3%.
 Let's hope we can do better than that with at least one of the logistic regressions below.

 <b> Goals only </b>

 Below is a logistic model when looking *only* at the goal variables for each team:

 ```
 > logistic = glm(Result ~ Home_Goals + Away_Goals, data = dtrain, family = "binomial")